paralink-network/paralink-docs/docs/whitepaper/README.md

   order: 5
 -->

-# Lattice Link Whitepaper
+# Paralink Whitepaper

-This whitepaper outlines implementation plans and research directions for [Lattice Link](https://lattice.link) Nodes, on-chain consensus and entropy as a service.
+This whitepaper outlines implementation plans and research directions for [Paralink](https://paralink.network) Nodes, on-chain consensus and entropy as a service.